barryw/bjr/sdks/javascript/docs/JobServerApi.md

 let apiInstance = new Bjr4js.JobServerApi();
 let opts = {
-  'startDate': "startDate_example", // String | The start date from which to get hourly metrics from 'endDate': "endDate_example" // String | The end date from which to get hourly metrics from };
+  'startDate': "startDate_example", // String | The start date from which to get hourly metrics from 'endDate': "endDate_example", // String | The end date from which to get hourly metrics from 'perPage': 56, // Number |
+  'page': 56 // Number |
+};
 apiInstance.statsByHour(opts, (error, data, response) => {
   if (error) {